EIE2-IAC-Labs/iac-riscv-cw-26/Lab 4 report.md

 C: In the design of the problem counter I encountered no major challenges, the majority of the errors made were simple syntax errors and were easily fixed thanks to the errors thrown by verilator.

 A: A challenge I faced during the design of my three components was in the design of the instruction memory.
 Initially, I had designed this block to use word addressing, where the data width of each memory location was 32 bits.
 I had not realised that this component was required to use byte addressing, which meant the data width should be 8 bits (1 byte), and that 4 bytes should be concatentated together to form the 32-bit output.

+S: The only main challenge I had was desiging the register file.
+I misread the requirement of RD1 and RD2 as being synchronous, instead they were meant to be asynchronous.
+This issue was outlined to me by R and was rectified accordingly.

 ## Design decisions